Textiles

 Block Prints

-For India, block prints hold a place of pride—the age-old craft of dying and coloring a fabric using wooden blocks has been perfected over generations.
-Whether it is Rajasthan's popular Dabu print, which uses the mud printing technique, or Gujarat's Ajrakh, featuring geometric motifs, each block print is symbolic of the country's vast heritage and rich culture.
+In India, block printing is esteemed and cherished—a traditional craft of dyeing and coloring fabric using wooden blocks that has been honed and perfected across generations.
+Whether it's Rajasthan's renowned Dabu print, employing the mud printing technique, or Gujarat's Ajrakh, adorned with geometric motifs, each block print represents the nation's extensive heritage and vibrant culture.